pablomeijer/tabs4ukraine/my-chrome-extension/AD_SOURCES.md

-# Palestine Ad Sources Guide
+# Ukraine Ad Sources Guide

-This document provides information about legitimate organizations and sources for Palestine-related ads that can be displayed in the Tabs4Palestine extension.
+This document provides information about legitimate organizations and sources for Ukraine-related ads that can be displayed in the Tabs4Ukraine extension.

 ## 🏥 Medical & Humanitarian Aid Organizations